KSP-KOS/KOS/doc/source/language/flow.rst

     used within the expression of a WHEN or an ON statement should be GLOBAL variables or the results are unpredictable.
 If local variables were used, the results could change depending on where you are within the execution at the time.

 .. warning::
     Do not make the body of a ``WHEN``/``THEN`` take a long time to execute.
 If you attempt to run code that lasts too long in the body of your ``WHEN``/``THEN`` statement, it will cause the main line code, and all other triggers (WHEN, ON, and cooked steering locks) to be stuck unable to continue until it finishes.

-For the reason mentioned in the warning above, you also probably should not make the system execute a ``WAIT`` command when inside the body of a WHEN/THEN statement.
+You also probably should not make the system execute a ``WAIT`` command when inside the body of a WHEN/THEN statement.

 kOS has a mechanism in place that allows triggers to interrupt mainline code that is stuck in a wait.
 It does not have a mechanism to go the